 Who is your audience?

-The first thing you will need to do before starting an email list is working out who your ideal audience is.
+The first thing you will need to do before starting an email list is to work out who your ideal audience is.
 Whilst this may be exactly the same as your overall target audience, it’s worth sitting down and working out whether or not there are any differences.
 Do they look at emails on their phone?
 How often do they check their emails?
 What kind of emails do they respond to most?
 Working these out beforehand will give you the best possible base to build your strategy.

 How will you build your list?

 There are lots of different ways to build an email list and if you don’t work this out beforehand, the likelihood is you’re going to be put off by how few people are signing up to your list.
 Make sure you have several different methods running at once, giving you the optimal chance to gain sign-ups.
 Whether it’s offering a free resource, using popups on your site or running a giveaway – you need people to sign up otherwise you’ll just be shouting into an empty void.
 Be sure to stick to GDPR rules!
 If you don’t have an email provider read all about this one, it’s free to use for up to 1000 subscribers!

 For more information on GDPR and how you can stay compliant, you can visit MobiWIPE here.